-Dormice are fully protected under UK and European law and consequently it is an offence to kill, capture, or disturb them, or to damage their habitats.
+Dormice are fully protected under the UK and European law and consequently it is an offence to kill, capture, or disturb them, or to damage their habitats.

-Dormouse surveys can be time consuming, as nest box and tube surveys can take up to six months to complete from March to October.
+Dormouse surveys can be time-consuming, as nest box and tube surveys can take up to six months to complete from March to October.
 Nut searches can be undertaken throughout the year but produce the most reliable results between September and November.

 If a proposed development is likely to affect dormouse, then a European Protected Species Licence will be required prior to the commencement of works.
-The licence application process will requires the agreement of a method statement which will ensure that dormouse can continue to occupy the site after the development has been completed.
+The licence application process requires the agreement of a method statement which will ensure that dormice can continue to occupy the site after the development has been completed.
 If dormouse habitat loss is unavoidable as a result of a development, mitigation will involve phased clearance, coupled with the translocation or replanting of trees and shrubs of similar extent to those lost.
-Very occasionally it will be necessary to capture and transfer dormouse away from the development site to a pre-prepared receptor area.
+Very occasionally it will be necessary to capture and transfer dormice away from the development site to a pre-prepared receptor area.

-For more information call us on 029 2041 0036.Dormouse Projects The Dormouse Conservation Handbook
+For more information call us on 029 2065 0331.